 “My reaction was ‘Wow,’” Wake Audubon member Lena Gallitano said.
 “This is great news for birds and just reinvigorating for the Lights Out program we’ve had for many years.”
 Lena is a former Audubon North Carolina board member, longtime Wake Audubon leader, and member of the chapter’s Lights Out committee.

-Led most recently by Phil Doerr, the committee lobbied the city, sending letters to municipal officials with detailed information about Lights Out best practices and migration timing information.
+Led most recently by Phil Doerr, the committee lobbied the city, sending letters to municipal officials with detailed information about Lights Out best practices and migration timing.
 The announcement comes at critical moment, as large numbers of birds are beginning to travel over the city and to their wintering grounds further south.

 “On a big migration night, there might be 16,000 migrating birds flying over Raleigh,” Doerr said.
 “The bottom line is that migration is already dangerous business.
 We need to do what we can to make it safer for birds.”